How to onboard & induct new staff - main region

 Onboarding and induction: when do they begin and what’s the difference?

-Contrary to popular belief, onboarding does not start on day one of a new job.
-Onboarding begins before the new employee has started working, from the moment that he or she is offered the job.
-Onboarding allows you to make the best use of the key time between making an offer and your new employee arriving for their first day.
-It imparts the knowledge necessary to begin their first day informed and with confidence.
+Onboarding does not start on day one of a new job.
+Effective onboarding begins as soon as the initial hiring process starts.
+A good onboarding system allows you to start integrating an employee into team processes during the time between making a job offer and their first day.
+It gives them the knowledge needed to begin their first day informed and with confidence.

-Induction or orientation programs, on the other hand, are designed to help new arrivals learn the ropes once they start their new role.
-An induction program is practical, hands-on and supports an employee so he or she can successfully navigate their first few weeks or months in their new role.
-Induction effectively takes over where onboarding leaves off.
+Induction programs are designed to help new arrivals learn the ropes once they start a new role.
+An induction program is practical, hands-on and supports an employee so they can successfully navigate the initial stages of their new role.

 Tips for an effective employee onboarding procedure

-- Share relevant information: An online starter pack filled with relevant information will help your new hire get to know the organisation, including its culture, values, goals and operations.
-You could also include detailed project information, top-line figures, an organisational chart and a glossary of common acronyms used within the business.
+- Share relevant information: An induction pack filled with new hire paperwork including information relevant to their new role will help your new hire get to know the organisation, include an employee handbook detailing your culture, values, goals, company policies, and operations.
+You could also include detailed project information, top-line performance figures, an organisational chart and a glossary of common acronyms used within the business, so they don’t feel lost in any meetings or conversations.
 The aim here is to provide your new employee with the big picture, from which you can then communicate how their specific role will impact the organisation’s overall success.

-- Get the basics right: Prepare your new employee’s workstation and password logins in advance.
-In addition, rather than handing them a pile of paperwork to read and sign on their first day, email this in advance so they can review and return it before their start date.
-Have required security passes ready, too.
+- Get the basics right: There’s almost nothing more annoying for both you and your new employee than when you start a new job with tech issues – ensure your new hire’s laptop and password logins are prepared in advance.
+In addition, rather than handing them a pile of paperwork to read and sign on their first day, email this in advance with the welcome package so they can review and return it before their start date.
+Have required security passes ready to go as well.

 When does induction take over?

-During this period, it’s important to remember that an induction process is two-way; your employee is also deciding whether they want to stay long-term with your organisation.
-A new starter will gain some sense of this during the onboarding process, but it’s during their induction that they are shown the practical application of your organisation’s culture and values, and the unique way that your team works together.
-Through this experience, they come to feel that they belong and will thrive in your business – or not.
+An induction program begins at the start of the new role and aims to build confidence and competence, powering long-term employee satisfaction.
+Any induction process is two-way; your new employees will also be deciding whether this role and culture is the right fit for them.
+A new starter will gain some sense of this during the onboarding process, but it’s during their induction that they are shown the practical application of your organisation’s culture and values, and the unique way that their new team works together.

-Crucially, while you lead the onboarding process, anyone can be part of the induction process – from an administrator demonstrating a software package unique to your organisation to a senior manager discussing why a certain approach is used with a key client.
-Such personal attention creates a positive environment and imparts not just skills but cultural understanding.
+While you, as their direct manager, may lead the onboarding process, anyone can be part of the induction process – from an administrator demonstrating a type of software that is unique to your organisation, to a senior manager discussing why a certain approach is used with a key client.
+Such personal attention creates a positive environment and imparts not just skills but understanding.